MartinForsberg-Ecru/ksef-docs/faktury/sesja-sprawdzenie-stanu-i-pobranie-upo_en.md

 SessionsQueryResponse sessionsQueryResponse = defaultKsefClient.getSessions(request, pageSize, continuationToken);
 ```

-### 2. Check session status
+### 2. Checking Session Status

 Checks the current status of a session.

 GET [sessions/{referenceNumber}](https://ksef-test.mf.gov.pl/docs/v2/index.html#tag/Status-wysylki-i-UPO/paths/~1api~1v2~1sessions~1%7BreferenceNumber%7D/get)

-Returns the current session status along with aggregated data on the number of submitted, successfully and unsuccessfully processed invoices; after session closure, it additionally provides a list of references to the summary UPO.
+Returns the current status of the session along with aggregated data on the number of submitted, successfully and unsuccessfully processed invoices; after the session is closed, a list of references to the aggregate UPO is also provided.

 Example in C#: